bamboochen92518/Arbitrage-UI/README.md

 ### TODO List

 - [x] Create a UI to observe the SOL/USDC pair on Raydium
+- [x] Create a UI to observe the SOL/USDC pair on Orca
 - [ ] Extend support for more token pairs
 - [ ] Integrate additional liquidity pools (e.g., Orca, Meteora, Lifinity, etc.)
 - [ ] Add a button to execute arbitrage automatically